Comprehensive Genomic Characterization of Radiation-Related Thyroid Cancer in Ukraine

 A major health effect of the 1986 Chernobyl nuclear power plant accident is the increase in incidence of thyroid cancer, particularly among those exposed to radioactive fallout as children or adolescents.
-Studies of this population, carried out by REB and the Institute of Endocrinology and Metabolism in Ukraine, have found a strong, linear relationship between individual I-131 thyroid dose and risk of thyroid cancer that remains elevated two decades after exposure (Brenner et al., 2011).
-The investigators estimate that half of incident cancers in the cohort could be attributed to I-131 exposure.
+Studies of the population of children or adolescents exposed to radioactive fallout have been carried out by REB and the Institute of Endocrinology and Metabolism (IEM) in Ukraine.
+They have found a strong, linear relationship between individual I-131 thyroid dose and risk of thyroid cancer that remains elevated two decades after exposure (Brenner et al., 2011).
+The investigators estimate that half of the incident cancers in the cohort could be attributed to I-131 exposure.
 A parallel study in Belarus found a similarly strong association for prevalent thyroid cancers (Zablotska et al., 2011).

 Abend M, Pfeiffer RM, Ruf C, et al. Dose dependent gene expression in thyroid cancer and corresponding normal tissue following the Chernobyl accident.
-PloS One 2012;7: e39103.
+PloS One 2012